idris-maps/gis-with-javascript-tutorial/chapter_2_print_map/readme.md

 ###Draw lines

 I downloaded ["Geographic lines" from natural earth](http://www.naturalearthdata.com/http//www.naturalearthdata.com/download/110m/physical/ne_110m_geographic_lines.zip) (these are the equator, the polar circles and the tropics), converted it to GeoJSON and called it ```lines.json```.
+Get it [here](https://github.com/idris-maps/gis-with-javascript-tutorial/blob/master/chapter_2_print_map/data/lines.json)

 Get it [here](), add it to the ```data``` folder and require it in ```main.js```